Frequently Asked Questions on Buying Gold

 What are the IRA-accepted precious metals?

-Gold, silver, platinum, and palladium are accepted, gold being the most commonly purchased of the four.
+Certain types of gold, silver, platinum, and palladium are accepted, gold being the most commonly purchased of the four.
 These are also referred to as gold IRA, silver IRA, platinum IRA and palladium IRA.

 How do you earn interest with a gold IRA and/or precious metals IRA?